This post may contain affiliate links.

 • baby kale

-• raddish
+• radish

 When to Plant Fall Crops

-There are two pieces of important information that will help you to plan out your fall garden: the average date of first frost, and your USDA Hardiness Zone.
-Luckily these things are very easy to figure out:
+There are two pieces of important information that will help you to plan out your fall garden: the average date of first frost and your USDA Hardiness Zone.
+Luckily, these things are very easy to figure out:

 • Find your average date of first frost from the Farmers’ Almanac here